Nena2024/CoffeeChaos/README.md

    I handled all programming, and UI design.

 Issues:
-   As this game is my final graduation assignment it is yet unfinished.
-The tutorial part is finished by now.
-The other parts are yet under programming.
+   As this game is my final graduation assignment, it is yet unfinished.
+The tuotorial part is finished by now.
+The level one part is done by half and I continue programming it .

 Challenges:
  - First-time Experience: This project marked my first time creating an animation using frame-by-frame images, introducing a steep learning curve.